aofarrel/SRANWRP/inputs/readme.md

-# debug
+# inputs
+**You are probably looking for the [/quick_tests](./quick_tests) directory.
+Most of the other stuff here isn't useful for you.**

+## 2.10/3.0
 Not all accessions work on all versions of fasterq-dump.
 Here's some examples.

-## 2.10/3.0
 All test data is tuberculosis data for the time being.
 * full: List of 156 SRA accessions; superset of fail + pass_DL
 * fail_DL: List of SRA accessions which fail fasterq-dump
 * pass_DL: List of SRA accessions which pass fasterq-dump